iamaaronknight/onde/README.md

 Onde is maintained by Aaron Knight (<iamaaronknight@gmail.com>).
 It is released under the MIT license.
 See the LICENSE file for more details.

+## Contributing
+Contributions are welcome.
+To contribute:
+- Fork this repository
+- Read through this README and propose changes if you find anything that's confusing, inacurrate, or that could simply be explained better.
+- Check [open issues](https://github.com/iamaaronknight/onde/issues) or add a new issue if you have a problem or something you'd like to add.
+- Write some code
+- Run tests: `rspec spec/`
+- Create a pull request
+- Wait (but I'll try not to make you wait too long)